 How to get involved

 So we can be sure to get the right people in the film, we need to know a bit more about you and see what you look like on camera.
 If you can answer the questions on the form below and send us a clip introducing yourself we'll get back to you when we begin casting.
-If you check the 'Storytelling' and 'Camera Handling' pages you can find some info to help you film your introduction.
+If you check the other pages in this section of the website, you can find some info to help you film your introduction.